rodrigues-t/easy-crypto/README.md

 # easy-crypto

-Crypto currencies compare Vue+Typescript app based on Crypto Compare API.
+Cryptocurrencies viewer based on Crypto Compare API.
+Developed with Vue and Typescript.

 **This is a study case project.
 Feel free to copy, modify or do whatever you whant.**